When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How to Setup and Install ExpressVPN on Multiple Devices

-It's easy to set up, install, and use ExpressVPN on multiple devices.
-It offers native apps, which greatly simplifies its installation.
-To help you get started, we offer a range of easy-to-follow guides, found below.
+Setting up, installing, and using ExpressVPN on multiple devices is easy.
+It offers native apps, which significantly simplifies its installation.
+To help you get started, we provide a range of easy-to-follow guides below.

 How to Manage Devices on ExpressVPN?

 ExpressVPN doesn’t have a centralized place from where you can manage your devices.
-That means you can't log out of all your devices automatically, as you’ll need to disconnect each device manually.
+That means you can't log out of all your devices automatically; you’ll need to disconnect each device manually.
 Let's see how that's done using ExpressVPN's app and ExpressVPN's router firmware.

 Option #1: Manage & Remove Devices from ExpressVPN’s App